Futsal Confederations Cup

 The Futsal Confederations Cup is a futsal tournament for national teams.
 It is contested by the winners of each of the six FIFA confederation championships (AFC, CAF, CONCACAF, CONMEBOL, UEFA, OFC), the winner of the FIFA Futsal World Cup and the host country.
+It is not to be confused with the Continental Futsal Championship, a friendly tournament hosted annually by Thailand.

+History

+On 2009, Iran became the first national team to win the inaugural Confederations Cup.